 How to begin with the process of retaining visitors on your platform?

 What value your website visitors will get if they come to your website?
-For ex: If you run a digital marketing agency, an seo audit makes a perfect sense.
+For ex: If you run a digital marketing agency, an SEO audit makes a perfect sense.

 However, if you want to generate leads like Neil Patel and HubSpot, you can begin with a white label SEO tool.
-RoboAuditor is a white label SEO tool will allow your visitors to audit their website for free and get the report of its performance on their email ID within minutes.
+RoboAuditor is a white label SEO tool that will allow your visitors to audit their website for free and get the report of its performance on their email ID within minutes.
 It’s that simple!